-While the render could be viewed from various public vantage points within the area, it can appear more natural than artificial cladding.
-Indeed, render often appears throughout the District in conjunction with natural stonework.
+While the render could be viewed from various public vantage points within and without the conservation area, it can appear more natural than artificial cladding.
+Indeed, render often appears throughout the district in conjunction with natural stonework.
 Furthermore, it is possible to add a condition to secure the exact colour, finish and texture of the render prior to the development beginning.
 As such, a muted colour, roughcast texture and traditional finish is possible.
-While officers are mindful that render is not common throughout this area of Guiting Power, for the reasons set out, the use of render, even on parts of the terraced rows, is not considered to be harmful to the host dwellings, the character and appearance of the area, or the setting of the conservation area.
+While officers are mindful that render is not commonly used in the immediate vicinity of the site, for the reasons set out, the use of render on two of the five dwellings is not thought to be harmful to the host dwellings, the character and appearance of the area, the setting of the conservation area, or the settings or historical interest of any nearby listed buildings.